 Students beginning the IB programmes at St. Julian’s should have achieved at least a grade 4/C in six or more GCSE subjects (to obtain equivalência in the Portuguese education system).
 Additionally, we require a grade 4/C in English Language (first or second) and Mathematics.

-Additionally, the following recommendations guide the process of selecting subjects:
+Additionally, the following requirements guide the process of selecting subjects.
+Students must have:

-If a subject was not available at GCSE the following recommendations are suggested:
+If a subject was not available at GCSE the following requirements must be met:

 Economics - 6/B in English for HL